mdk-aza/lean-scoped-fmt/README.md

 Lean metaprogramming code can be fragile under aggressive formatting.
 This tool is designed to be conservative and practical for real workflows.

+This project also serves as a prototype toward a future official formatter ecosystem.
+Until a robust, fully AST-based formatter becomes standard, this tool aims to provide a safe and usable interim solution.

 ## Roadmap